BigEarAsk/A-Causal-and-Interpretable-Machine-Learning-Framework-for-Post-Cranioplasty-Complications/README.md

 •	All code is structured to ensure clear separation between training and external validation.
 # 📄 License
 This project is licensed under the MIT License.
 See LICENSE for more details.
 For academic and research purposes only.
 No patient data are stored in this repository.
+Other codes for data preprocessing and visualization will be uploaded soon after the paper is accepted.